mlswg/mls-architecture/draft-ietf-mls-architecture.md

 broadcasts all messages received to all users and ensures that all clients see messages in the same order.
 This would allow clients to only apply the first valid Commit for an epoch and ignore subsequent ones.
-Clients that send a Commit would then wait to apply it until it's broadcast back to them by the Delivery Service, assuming they don't receive another Commit first.
+Clients that send a Commit would then wait to apply it until it is broadcast back to them by the Delivery Service, assuming they do not receive another Commit first.

 Alternatively, the Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage to provide an order only to handshake messages, and